toniSta/toniSta/README.md

 ### Hi there, I'm Toni 👋

 I'm Toni, backend developer from Germany.
-I finished my master studies in IT last year.
-Currently looking for a new challenge!
+I finished my master studies in IT in 2019.

 #### Code: